Lilly Ledbetter, who sued Goodyear for gender discrimination and was an equal pay activist, dies at 86 | KRDO

 If part-time workers and those not employed year-round are included, the gender pay gap is worse, at 78 cents on the dollar, said Deborah Vagins, national campaign director of Equal Rights Advocates and director of Equal Pay Today, CNN reported in March.

-According to IMDB, “Lilly,” a film about her life, is set to come out this year.
+“Lilly,” a film about her life, premiered at the Hamptons Film Festival.

 CNN’s Vanessa Yurkevich and Jeanne Sahadi contributed to this report.

-Note: Correction: A previous version of this story incorrectly reported who announced Lilly Ledbetter’s death.